 A waste management strategy for ship-generated wastes embracing the principles of environmentally sound management should focus on the best possible environmental solutions for the processing and treatment of the ship-generated wastes and residues.
 The priority in which wastes should be managed is embedded in the waste management hierarchy.

 The MARPOL Convention as such does not provide specific requirements for the treatment and/or disposal of ship-generated wastes and residues received in a port, but only for the reception of these wastes.
 Once they wastes are offloaded from a ship, the ship-generated wastes must be managed in an environmentally sound manner, in accordance with the provisions of the Basel Convention.
+Basel Technical Guidelines provide valuable guidance on a range of options for the environmentally sound management of specific waste streams. wit

 Although not trying to be exhaustive, this chapter provides several options for pre-treatment, reuse, recycling, energy recovery and final disposal of ship-generated wastes and residues.
 As in the previous chapter on the different options for collection, storage and transportation for the different types of ship-generated wastes, also this chapter will follow the categorization indicated by the Annexes to the MARPOL Convention.